VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 Detail levels must sequentially apply to the zoom levels.

-It would not be permissiable for a detail level from the same lens to apply to the same zoom level (although this is expected for a parent and child lens to each have a detail level applied to a given zoom level).
+It would not be permissiable for detail levels from the same lens to apply to the same zoom level (although this is expected for a parent and child lens to each have a detail level applied to a given zoom level).

-Each zoom level has a fixed resolution in the current implementation of the Shared Meaning Platform (each tile has a resolution of 256 pixels by 256 pixels):
+Zoom levels have increasing visual fidelity of elements the higher the number goes.
+As such the geophraphy of the carpet where all elements sit on also has increased fidelity tide to resolution.

+The large geography image is divided into smaller tiles that load concurrently, allowing users to view sections of the map progressively without waiting for the entire image to load.
+This helps accommodate cognitive load considerations and improves user experience by minimizing waiting time.

+Tiles have a fixed dimension of 256x256.
+Each zoom level resolution increases by a constant factor for consistent change perception between every two neighbouring zooms.

 | **Zoom level number** | **Total number of tiles** | **Number of columns and rows of tiles** | **Total resolution (px)** |
 | ---: | ---: | ---: | ---: |
 | 0 | 1 | 1 | 256 x 256 |